google/startup-os/tools/reviewer/job/README.md

 ## Purpose

-Job is a standalone tool designed to be ran on a separate cloud machine (Heroku/Google Compute Platform) as a supplement to Reviewer workflow.
+Job is a standalone tool designed to be run on a separate cloud machine (Heroku/Google Compute Platform) as a supplement to Reviewer workflow.

 ## Architecture

-Each second, a timer task `TaskExecutor` asks each task instance whether it wants to be ran by `shouldRun` and if so, runs it on a separate thread from thread pool.
+Each second, a timer task `TaskExecutor` asks each task instance whether it wants to be run by `shouldRun` and if so, runs it on a separate thread from thread pool.